-LINK Arkitektur is an award-winning design office and the largest of its kind in Scandinavia.
+LINK Arkitektur is an award-winning design office and one of the largest of its kind in Scandinavia.
 With over 500 architects and designers in 15 offices, LINK works on some of the most prestigious and complex projects in the region and beyond.
 LINK has a dedicated and growing sustainability team that incorporates elements of environmental design and building physics using energy and thermal calculation tools.
-The practice has expertise using a range of commercial and open-sourced design software including Rhino/Grasshopper and third-party integrations such as Ladybug, Radiance, and OpenFOAM for environmental and sustainability analyses.
+The practice has expertise using a range of commercial and open-sourced design software, including Rhino/Grasshopper, and third-party integrations such as Ladybug, Radiance, and OpenFOAM for environmental and sustainability analyses.
 With a growing need for advanced simulation and computational capabilities from the earliest design stages, LINK looks to a small team of experts embedded within the wider practice — LINK IO.

-LINK IO is a computational network within LINK Arkitektur that connects architects, computational designers, and data specialists from different disciplines, to form a powerful and diverse computational design community.
-As a network they apply computational processes and effect-based design solutions, thereby delivering high-quality sustainable architecture that is profitable and meets the requirements of future generations.
+LINK IO is a computational network within LINK Arkitektur that connects architects, computational designers, and data specialists from different disciplines to a powerful and diverse computational design community.
+As a network, they apply computational processes and effect-based design solutions, thereby delivering high-quality sustainable architecture that is profitable and meets the requirements of future generations.
 Rooted in local offices all over Scandinavia, LINK IO is focused on solving tomorrow’s global challenges on a local level with the power of a big cloud of human experts.
-The team is led by Jan Buthke, Head of LINK IO / Computational Design Lead / MA Architecture.
+The team is led by Jan Buthke, Head of LINK IO / MA Architecture.
 Building performance analysis at LINK IO is integral to their core offering.
-In order to analyze and evaluate architectural solutions in relation to feasibility and rentability in the early phase, they use parametric tools for performative analysis and digital collaboration with other professions such as engineers and contractors.
-They have a special focus on adaptive reuse of existing buildings and circular economy in general, and are developing several parametric tools based on AI for mapping, quantifying, and qualifying existing buildings.
+In order to analyze and evaluate architectural solutions in relation to feasibility and rentability in the early phase, they use parametric tools for performative analysis and digital collaboration with other professionals, such as engineers and contractors.
+They have a special focus on the adaptive reuse of existing buildings and circular economy, in general, and are developing several parametric tools based on AI for mapping, quantifying, and qualifying existing buildings.
 Lately, they just open-sourced their LCA developments to help push the industry in an environmentally friendly direction.

-To meet strict sustainability and net-zero commitments, the housing units have a high proportion of their roofs covered in solar photovoltaics (PV) panels.
-The wind simulations using SimScale were needed to evaluate the windy conditions on-site for pedestrian wind comfort and safety, as well as for roof terraces and safety limits for roof-mounted solar PV panels.
+To meet strict sustainability and net-zero commitments, the housing units have a high proportion of their roofs covered in solar photovoltaic (PV) panels.
+The wind simulations using SimScale were needed to evaluate the windy conditions on site for pedestrian wind comfort and safety, as well as for roof terraces and safety limits for roof-mounted solar PV panels.

-Mathias Sønderskov Schaltz, Principal Design Engineer at LINK IO, has been leading the environmental studies.
+Mathias Sønderskov Schaltz, Computational Design Lead at LINK IO, has been leading the environmental studies.
 Their purpose in using microclimate analyses is to optimize design solutions and ensure compliance with regulatory requirements for indoor and outdoor climate and the general well-being of residents.

 Joel Lopez, Computational Design Architect at LINK IO, is an urban designer with a focus on creating comfortable cities.
 He has conducted wind simulations on more than 20 projects through SimScale over the last year.
-In this project, he modeled much of the local terrain in detail including several tree species.
-From initial simulations the team found the site to be naturally comfortable due to the local wind and sheltered area the housing project was in.
+In this project, he modeled much of the local terrain in detail, including several tree species.
+From initial simulations, the team found the site to be naturally comfortable due to the local wind and sheltered area the housing project was in.
 With quick alterations to the CAD model in SimScale, they are also able to iterate the design and compare wind comfort scenarios.
 After the simulations, the team provides documentation and feedback to improve the design proposal.
 The team strives to make wind analyses more accessible to architects and more meaningful for the final design.

 LINK IO is looking to use the SimScale API to automate wind studies and corresponding reporting/documentation.
-The need for mandatory wind studies is increasing in much of Scandinavia, driven by compliance requirements and sustainability systems including BREEAM.
-Previously, LINK IO might have commissioned a wind tunnel study with a third party for very large projects.
-With SimScale, the team now has access to fast and accurate wind simulations from the very earliest design stages.
-LINK IO can now integrate microclimate studies in-house on all projects—a growing demand from their clients.
-Calculating the Universal Thermal Comfort Index (UTCI) is also high on their agenda using SimScale’s readily available Ladybug and Grasshopper scripts as well as exploring more of the collaboration features in SimScale.
+The need for mandatory wind studies is increasing in much of Scandinavia, driven by compliance requirements by local municipalities and sustainability systems, including BREEAM.
+Previously, LINK IO might have commissioned a wind analysis outside the organization.
+With SimScale, the team now has inhouse-access to fast and accurate wind simulations from the very earliest design stages.
+LINK IO can now integrate microclimate studies in-house on all projects, a growing demand from their clients.
+Calculating the Universal Thermal Comfort Index (UTCI) is also high on their agenda, using SimScale’s readily available Ladybug and Grasshopper scripts, as well as exploring more of the collaboration features in SimScale.
 The outdoor example above has been a successful experiment where Link IO has created a bespoke tech stack for their design teams by connecting multiple software tools such as SimScale and adding in custom scripts to automate the design process.